< Back to IoT Articles

 So where exactly are the problems?
 Like many IoT systems they reside in the implementation.

-Another concerning issue is the "UNCONTROLLED RESOURCE CONSUMPTION" vulnerability.
-An attacker could potentially affect the e-Alert system in specific a way causing the system to consume more memory or CPU than intended, leading to a denial of service attack.
-A denial of service in terms of a health system could be the difference between life or death - in this case, it would mean the difference between a functioning MRI machine and a non-functioning MRI machine.
+Another concerning issue was the "UNCONTROLLED RESOURCE CONSUMPTION" vulnerability.
+An attacker could potentially affect the e-Alert system in a specific way causing the system to consume more memory or CPU than intended, leading to a denial of service attack.
+A denial of service in terms of a health system could be the difference between life or death — in this case, it would mean the difference between a functioning MRI machine and a non-functioning MRI machine.

 Response and Fixes